The best of Ushuaia: 4-day itinerary for spring and fall

 End of the World Train

 We also took a ride on the End of the World Train.
-It’s a pleasant and peaceful experience, especially suited for small children or individuals with mobility challenges .
+It’s a pleasant experience, especially suited for small children or people with mobility issues.
 However, to be honest, I found it overpriced and not particularly different from what we had already seen in the rest of the park.
-Throughout the journey, there’s an audio narration that shares the history of the railway, which was the most interesting aspect of the ride (although much of this story had already been covered at the Presidio Museum).
+Throughout the journey, there’s an audio narration explaining the history of the railway, which was the most interesting part of the ride (although much of this story had already been covered at the Presidio Museum).

 The End of the World Railway was originally built by prisoners to transport materials for constructing the prison and the town — primarily stone, sand, and firewood, including the firewood used to heat the homes of Ushuaia’s residents.
-At the time, the railway connected the park area to the town, but today only the section within the National Park remains operational.
+Back then, the railway connected the park area to the town, but today only the section within the National Park remains operational.

-The ride costs ARS $62,000 (equivalent to around $60 USD at the time of our visit), which I found quite expensive.
+The ride costs ARS $62,000 (around USD 60 at the time of our visit), which I thought was quite expensive.
 I wouldn’t do it again.

 .